CNN Philippines Nightly News: 2014–2015: 9TV

-CNN Philippines Era (2015-2016)
+2015–2016: CNN Philippines

 The final incarnation was launched on March 16, 2015, in lieu with the launch of CNN Philippines along with a CNN-themed graphics and a revamped news studio.
 However, the newscast was cut to a half-hour to make way for the network's current affairs block.
 It also debuted segments such as Nightly Focus and Heads Up, a peek on the following day's headlines.

 CNN Philippines Nightly News was axed on February 12, 2016, as a part of the network's program restructuring to be replaced by an Evening edition of Newsroom.